The Gold Scales SITE MAP

 Aso: Asimov, Isaak: Om tall.
 Dreyer.
 Oslo, 1980.

-Ebu: Encyclopaedia Britannica.
+EB: Encyclopaedia Britannica.
 Encyclopaedia Britannica 2009 Ultimate Reference Suite DVD.
-London: Encyclopaedia Britannica, 2009.
+London: Encyclopaedia Britannica.
+Yearly.

 Ha: Yogananda, Paramahansa: Autobiography of a Yogi.
 12th ed.
 Self-Realization Fellowship (SRF).
 Los Angeles, 1981.